Dynamics of the translation semigroup on directed metric trees: Hypercyclicity for the left translation semigroup on directed metric trees

 Hence, the sequence of operators $(T_{n_{k(\xi)}})_{\xi\in\N}$ is not transitive, which is a contradiction.
 Therefore, if the translation semigroup is weakly mixing, condition $(iii)$ must hold. \end{proof}

-\begin{remark} By the the proof of Theorem \ref{weakly mixing translation} one can show that, either on $L_{\rho}^1(L(G))$ or on $L_{\rho}^p(L(G))$, the translation semigroup is mixing if and only if condition $(iii)$ on the weight of the space holds for the full sequence $(n )_{n\in\mathds{N}}$. \end{remark}
+\begin{remark} A slight modification of the proof of Theorem \ref{weakly mixing translation} allow to show that, either on $L_{\rho}^1(L(G))$ or on $L_{\rho}^p(L(G))$, the translation semigroup is mixing if and only if condition $(iii)$ on the weight of the space holds for the full sequence $(n )_{n\in\mathds{N}}$. \end{remark}

 We will now characterize hypercyclicity for the unrooted case.
 In order to do so, given a directed metric tree $L(G)$, where $G=(V, E)$ is a directed tree, and $E=(e_i)_{i\in I}$, we define $K_n(j)\in I$ as the index of the unique edge such that $j\in M_n(K_n(j))$.
 The edge $e_{K_n(j)}$ can be considered as an ancestor of $e_j$.
 Moreover, we define the set